Digital Driver Licence

 Your licence or permit needs to be current to get a digital licence for the first time.
 Once you have a digital licence, you can continue to access it to prove your identity or age for up to two years after it expires, is suspended, gets cancelled etc.

-What happens if I'm somewhere with no internet connection or phone reception?
+What happens if I'm somewhere with no internet connection, no phone reception or my battery goes flat?

-I have a digital driver licence but lost my physical licence card.
+I have a digital driver licence but lost my plastic licence card.
 Do I still need to get a replacement?

-Yes, the digital driver licence is an additional way to show your licence, it does not replace your physical licence.
-All Victorians are still required to have a physical licence so if you've lost your physical licence card, you will still need to order a replacement licence.
+Yes, the digital driver licence is an additional way to show your licence, it does not replace your plastic licence.
+All Victorians are still required to have a plastic licence so if you've lost your plastic licence card, you will still need to order a replacement licence.

 When you replace your licence, the licence number stays the same but the additional security card number changes, which helps prevent previous licence information from being used fraudulently.
 Your card number is found on the back of your new card and is automatically updated in your digital driver licence.